Avoiding Notice of Hearing for a Petition for Letters

-As regards the notice requirements for the Letters portion of your Petition, the only person ever entitled to Notice is Decedent's surviving spouse.
+As regards the notice requirements for the Letters portion of your Petition, the only person ever entitled to Notice is Descendant’s surviving spouse.
 Consequently:

-Decedent was survived by a spouse, and you file your Petition after 40 days
+- If Descendant was survived by a spouse, and you file your Petition after 40 days after Descendant’s death, then no Notice is required to anyone.
+Testacy: RCW 11.28.030; Intestacy: RCW 11.28.120.

-you are not the surviving spouse or his/her written
+not the surviving spouse or his/her written designee, and

-Petition within 40 days after Decedent's death, ...
+you file your Petition within 40 days after Descendant’s death, …

 If Notice is required under the former, “Letters of Administration“ requirement, then Notice is required to be sent “at least ten days before the hearing, unless the surviving spouse [has] waive[d] notice of the hearing in writing ….”
 RCW 11.28.131